caseydriscoll/prism/readme.md

 Prism is super flexible and powerful interface for _viewing and manipulating_ that stuff.

-Prism is an opinionated tree structure.
+Prism is an simple [tree structure](https://en.wikipedia.org/wiki/Tree_(data_structure)).
 It provides a scaffolding for moving up and down your application data.

 Take a look at an example install at <http://prism.patch.party>
 Take a look at [The Purpose of Prism](https://caseypatrickdriscoll.com/the-purpose-of-prism/) for more background information.

 ## Features